IS-Mental/MentaLang/README.md

 - [ ] Support for side notes (footnotes)
 - and more incoming...

----
+## Contributing
+Fell free to create and resolve issues, according to current problems and planned work above.
+We're working in branches, named with following scheme `feat/name-of-the-feature`, where first part is context of changes on branch from following: feat, fix, docs, and second part - short description of the problem.

+If you're not a part of this organization, make contributon in own fork, and then create PR to this repo.

 ## Language definition
 We've aimed MentaLang to be simple, portable and familiar.
 It uses slightly changed and updated concepts from lungages like markdown, AsciiDoc and such.

 ### Basic Formatting
 ```
 This text is *slightly emphased* and **strongly emphased**.
-Some words could be _tilted_ for sarcasm or __underlined__.
+Some words could be _tilted_ for sarcasm
+or __underlined__.
 It's also possible for words to be `monospace`.
-You can use custom [classname]#classes# by writing classname in brackets before ANY tags (dependent on implementation).
+You can use custom [classname]#classes# by writing
+classname in brackets before ANY tagged section (dependent on implementation).
 ```

 ### Dynamic blocks
 Dynamic blocks are the main reason for creation of this language.
 Their aviability depends on feature set of implementation, but basic structure is following

 ```